Nandala Mafabi

-Nathan James Nandala Mafabi (born 17 January 1966) is a Ugandan accountant, lawyer, politician and legislator who is representing Budadiri West County in Sironko District in the Ugandan parliament.
-From May 2011 until January 2014, he was the leader of the opposition in the parliament.
+Nathan James Nandala Mafabi (born 17 January 1966) is a Ugandan accountant, lawyer, politician and legislator who represents Budadiri West County in Sironko District in the Ugandan parliament.
+From May 2011 until January 2014, he was the leader of the opposition in parliament.

 Early life and education

 Nandala was born in Busamaga Village, Sironko District on 17 January 1966.

 After attending local primary schools, he transferred to Mbale secondary school for his O-Level studies.

-For his A-Level education, he attended Busoga College Mwiri in Jinja District.
+For his A-level education, he attended Busoga College Mwiri in Jinja District.
 He graduated from Makerere University in 1988 with a Bachelor of Statistics and Economics degree.
-He followed that with a Postgraduate Diploma in Education in 1989, also from Makerere.
+He followed that with a postgraduate diploma in Education in 1989, also from Makerere.
 In 1993, he obtained a Diploma in Income Tax Administration from the Uganda Management Institute in Kampala.

 In 1993, he passed the certified public accountant examinations in both Kenya and Uganda.
-In 1995, he was admitted to the Association of Chartered Certified Accountants as a Fellow of the Association of Chartered Certified Accountants.
+In 1995, he was admitted to the Association of Chartered Certified Accountants as a fellow of the Association of Chartered Certified Accountants.

 In 1997, he went back to Makerere University, graduating in 2000 with a Master of Arts in Economics followed by a Bachelor of Laws in 2006.

 Career

-In 1988, he was hired as a tax assessor with the Uganda Revenue Authority (URA), serving in that capacity until 1993.
-From 1993 until 1994, he worked as a revenue officer.
+In 1988, Mafabi was hired as a tax assessor with the Uganda Revenue Authority (URA), serving in that capacity until 1993.
+From 1993 to 1994, he worked as a revenue officer.
 He was promoted to senior revenue officer in 1995, working in that capacity until 1996.
 He worked as a principal revenue officer at URA in 1997.
 From 1998 until 2000, he worked as the senior principal revenue officer and acting chief internal auditor at URA.
-From 2000 until 2001, he worked as a financial management consultant in the private sector.
+From 2000 to 2001, he worked as a financial management consultant in the private sector.

 In 2001, he entered Uganda's elective politics by contesting the Budadiri County West parliamentary constituency.
 He won and was re-elected in 2011.
 From 2006 until 2011, Mafabi served as the chairman of the Public Accounts Committee in the parliament.
 From 2001 until 2006, he served as the chairman of the Parliamentary Committee on the Economy.
 Since 2008, he has served as the chairman of the Bugisu Cooperative Union.
 From 2011 until 2020, he served as the leader of the opposition.

-Honorable Nathan Nandala Mafabi is also the Vice-Chair of The Parliamentary Network on the World Bank & International Monetary Fund.
+Mafabi is also the vice-chair of The Parliamentary Network on the World Bank & International Monetary Fund.

-On 24th September, Hon.
-Nathan James Nandala Mafabi was nominated to contest for the Presidency by the Electoral Commission of Uganda.
+On September 24, 2025, under the Forum for Democratic Change (FDC), Mafabi was nominated to contest for the presidency in 2026 elections by the Electoral Commission of Uganda.
+In the 2026 Ugandan general elections, he received 1.88% of the vote; the election was won by Yoweri Museveni.

+Mafabi rejected the 2026 January presidential election results, describing the process as fradulent and calling for the immediate resignation of Justice Simon Byabakama, the chairperson of the Electoral Commission of Uganda.